SmarterGerman

 Besides the main components of each lesson, there’s still quite a bit of extra stuff that’s worth talking about.

 First, Michael gives tons of great advice for learning German.
-This is in the form of articles and videos around lots of different topics, for example; overcoming your fear of speaking German, taking breaks, whether or not your expectations are realistic, and a bunch more.
+This is in the form of articles and videos around lots of different topics like overcoming your fear of speaking German, taking breaks, whether or not your expectations are realistic, and a bunch more.

 Another well-planned aspect of this course is that after every five lessons, there are two review lessons.